Imperial examination: Degree types

-By the Ming dynasty, the examinations and degrees formed a "ladder of success", with success generally being equated with being graduated as jinshi, a degree similar to a modern Doctor of Literature degree, or PhD.
-Modifications to the basic jinshi or other degree were made for higher-placing graduates, similar to the modern Summa cum laude.
-The examination process extended down to the county level, and included examinations at the provincial and national levels.
-The highest level tests would be at the imperial court or palace level, of which the jinshi was the highest regular level, although special purpose tests were occasionally offered, by imperial decree:
+By the Ming dynasty, the examinations and degrees formed a "ladder of success", with success generally being equated with graduating as jinshi, a degree similar to a modern PhD.
+Modifications to the basic jinshi or other degrees were made for higher-placing graduates, similar to the modern latin honors.
+The examination process extended down to the county level, and included examinations at the provincial and metropolitan levels.
+The highest level examination would be at the palace level, with successful candidates being known as jinshi.
+Special purpose exams were occasionally offered by imperial decree.